halogen displacement reactions header

 On the reactants side of the word equation we have two halogens present, iodine in the form of iodide ions in the sodium iodide solution and chlorine from the chlorine water.
 In a displacement reaction the more reactive halogen will kick-out or displace the less reactive halogen from its compounds, in this case chlorine will displace iodide from the sodium iodide solution.
 The chlorine effectively takes the place of the iodide ions.
 The iodide ions are now kicked out of the solution and now have a choice of places to go to; either into the cyclohexane layer or the aqueous (water layer).
 Iodine is more soluble in the cyclohexane layer rather than the aqueous (water) layer and so most of the iodine will dissolve in the cyclohexane turning it a vivid purple colour.
 Some iodine will also be dissolved in the aqueous layer turning it a light brown colour.

 The halogens chlorine, bromine and iodine are not particularly soluble in water and tend to form solutions with rather washed out colours, while an advantage of cyclohexane is that the halogens form vivid coloured solutions when dissolved in it.
-Iodine forms a purple solution, chlorine is green/yellow and bromine is red-brown.
+Iodine forms a purple coloured solution, chlorine forms a green/yellow solution and bromine solution is red-brown.
 So the purple colour of the cyclohexane above as mentioned is due to the iodine dissolved in it.

 Displacing bromine from a solution